 I am a Physics Teaching Specialist at the University of Minnesota in Minneapolis, where I lead discussion and lab sections for introductory physics classes.
 I was previously an Astronomy Educator at the Bell Museum, located on the University of Minnesota’s Twin Cities campus.
-I conduct virtual astronomy programs for school groups of all ages and present live planetarium shows for the general public.
+I conduct virtual astronomy programs for school groups of all ages and present live planetarium shows for school groups the general public.

 Contact: [email protected]